somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * I must add that heat flow being seen as a fluid (like a wave) in nature makes the Temperature (and hence Entropy) take continuum values.
 There is an additional duality in the relation $$E= k_bT$$ where on fixing the Temperature, the Energy increases in discrete steps.
 This is a form of Wave-Particle Duality which is also seen in $$E= \hbar \omega$$.
 When a particular Temperature or Frequency is fixed, one degree of freedom is lost and Energy loses its Wave-like character.
 This makes Energy act through the degrees of freedom provided by the corresponding Particles that are discrete.
 Particles and Waves are distinguished by their discrete and continuum degrees of freedom respectively.
 This Duality will be seen in detail soon.

-### Addition as a Language
+### Composition or Addition as a Language

+* Composition is the process of compiling separate Structures into one.
+In Physical Language, it may be seen as Mixing.
+It may involve both Integration and Differentiation.

-* Addition is a structure that can be imposed on Sets and hence it is a Language.
+* One form of Mixing is Addition.
+Addition is a structure that can be imposed on Sets and hence it is a Language of Differentiation.

 * In its most rigid form, Addition is seen as addition of integer numbers.
 This rigid form of addition is naturally inherited from the Language of rigid particles in Physics.
 Rigid Particles are discrete, like numbers.
-Adding numbers is like adding Particles.
+Adding numbers is counting together two groups of Particles.
 Addition of fractions is obtained without much change in the rigid form of addition: the only difference getting the denominators to match first so that the fractions can be added meaningfully.
 A fundamental change in this rigid form of addition is obtained by going from a discrete (rigid) degree of freedom to a continuous (fluid) degree of freedom.
 In other words, Addition from its Rigid discrete form gets **Integrated** to Addition in its Fluid form- which we call '**Scaling**' or 'scalar multiplication'.

 * I realized this while teaching at an NGO to underprivileged kids.
 One of the bright kids asked me what Multiplication was and I quipped back with the usual "repeated addition" answer.
 She immediately asked how to add 4, $$\pi$$ times and I was speechless for a whole ten minutes before realizing that the "repeated addition" does not have enough degrees of freedom to account for multiplication.
 The right answer should be Multiplication is just addition in a more fluid form, that is with a continuous degree of freedom obtained from the scalars (Real numbers) used for multiplying.